New Junk Aesthetic: Recording and composition

 The band began recording New Junk Aesthetic on April 1 with producer Steve Evetts.
 Recording took place at Castle Oaks in Calabasas, California.
 Evetts engineered and mixed the recordings.
 Additional engineering, as well as editing, was performed by Allan Hessler, with assistance by Matthew Mesiano.
 In May, the band supported Gallows on their tour of the UK.
 During the tour, Buckley said the album was not done and that there were parts that needed to be finished following the tour's conclusion.
 Buckley was "surprised" with how the album was shaping up, "I did not know that we had it in us to be this fast and heavy anymore. ...
 [With] a lot of bands ... you can pinpoint the exact time ... [they] started going through the motions.
 We are not going through the motions on this record at all, it is a legit punk record."

 On June 7, the band said they were back in the studio, recording at Omen Room Studios in Garden Grove, California.
 Here, the band recorded Newton's bass parts.
 On June 11, the band said that Matt Caughthran of the Bronx had stopped by the studio, contributing vocals to "The Sweet Life".
 On June 16, Buckley announced that the recording process for New Junk Aesthetic was finished.
 On June 27, Pete Wentz of Fall Out Boy posted that he had added vocals to "After One Quarter of a Revolution".
 In addition, Greg Puciato of the Dillinger Escape Plan added vocals to "The Marvelous Slut".
 Alan Douches mastered the recordings at West West Side Music.
-The album's sound has been described as hardcore punk, metalcore and Southern rock.
+The album's sound has been described as hardcore punk, metalcore, post-hardcore, and Southern rock.